Have you ever thought about how to prepare for an emergency? At home? At work? At school?

 For more information on preparing yourself and your family, see the Provincial Emergency Program’s (PEP) Household Preparedness Guide and Checklist (below).
 Information shared from ISC.
 Get Prepared.

-Every Gitxsan community is working on updating their emergency plan with their Council and Administration & a pandemic plan through their local Gitksan health office.
+Every Gitxsan community is working on updating their emergency plan with their Council and Administration & a pandemic plan through their local health offices.